RX14/kagi-developer-assement/README.md

 The `SearchEngine` class contains all the transient state (database connection) for the search engine, and provides a coordination point for the high level tasks including dispatching searches in parallel.
-The API documentation provides further details on these classes.
+The API documentation (linked above) provides further details on these classes.

 ## Contributing